dinhthienan33/MLOPS_SEMINAR/README.md

 State schemas are used to manage the flow of data within the agent.
 For our ToDo List Agent, we will define the following schemas:

-* **User Profile Schema**: Stores personal information about the user.
+* **User Profile Schema**: Stores personal information about the user (name, location, family members).
-* **ToDo Collection Schema**: Maintains a list of tasks with details like deadlines and status.
+* **ToDo Collection Schema**: Maintains a list of tasks with details like deadlines, estimated time, and specific solutions.
 * **Instructions Schema**: Stores user preferences for how to manage the ToDo list.

 ### Using Multiple Schemas

 By using multiple schemas, we can handle diverse use cases and ensure that the agent can manage different types of information effectively.
-For example, the agent can update the user profile when the user provides personal information, add tasks to the ToDo collection, and store specific instructions for task management.
+The agent can:
+- Update the user profile when personal information is shared
+- Add tasks to the ToDo collection with detailed information
+- Store specific instructions for task management preferences

 ## 3. Human in the Loop